ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 The game is a Unity WebGL project with scripts written in C# and is displayed on the website with the help of the React-Unity-WebGL package for React.
 This package also gives access to the ability to send data both from website to game and vice-versa.

-The game is a turn-based RPG dungeon crawler, based on the Shin Megami Tensei/Persona franchises, in which you explore randomly generated mazes filled with enemies and treasure.
+The game is a turn-based RPG dungeon crawler, based on the Shin Megami Tensei/Persona franchises, specifically Persona 3.
+This game, and by extension, the rest of the franchise, was fresh on my mind since I had  played through the entire 80-ish hour experience over the course of a year and thoroughly enjoyed it, with me finishing it right before the end of summer break.
+In the game, you explore randomly generated mazes filled with enemies and treasure.
 The farther you explore, the tougher the enemies and the better the rewards.
-I chose to make a game of this genre, because it allows for a lot of directions to take with the website.
+A game of this genre would be a good fit for a website setup too, because it allows for a lot of directions to take with the website.
 For example, normally in a game like this there are shops where you can buy items and equipment for your characters.
 With this website setup, I can handle this in on the website side of things.
 Certain UI elements could also be displayed on the website instead of in-game, so these won’t block your view.
 There’s a lot of numbers involved for a lot of different types of entities in a game like this, so adding a sort of game guide for lost players to the website would be a good idea too.
 I could also allow for players to see other players’ progress, and possibly even create a system where players could interact with each other.

 To give each player a way to save their own progression, I made a saving system in Unity that saves a players’ progress to a JSON file.
 The contents of this file can easily be saved to an external SQL database that both the game and the website can access.